technical-rex/technicalrex.com/_posts/2015-06-10-this-dino-is-getting-a-makeover.md

 category: dinosaurs
 tags: []
 permalink: /2015/06/10/this-dino-is-getting-a-makeover
+excerpt: >
+    Just a quick heads-up, the site will be getting a facelift over the next few weeks!
 ---

 Just a quick heads-up, the site will be getting a facelift over the next few weeks!